 Between 2006 and 2010 I had the privilege and great pleasure of helping with the Master’s Exam in London four times.
-Over the years the U.K. exam has been a smaller event with anywhere from 14 to 25 students compared to the 60-70 candidates that regularly take the exam in the U.S. In London the exam is given over two days at couple of the city’s finest hotels; the Capital and the world-famous Dorchester.
-The theory exam is given on day one at the Capital with the tasting and service exams at the Dorchester on day two with a reception and dinner following at the hotel.
-But dinner on the first night has traditionally been held at Motcombs.
+Over the years, the U.K. exam has been a smaller event with anywhere from 14 to 25 students compared to the 60-70 candidates that regularly take the exam in the U.S. In London the exam is given over two days at couple of the city’s finest hotels; the Capital and the world-famous Dorchester.
+The theory exam is given on day one at the Capital’ the tasting and service exams are conducted at the Dorchester on day two with a reception and dinner following at the hotel.
+Dinner on the first night is traditionally held at Motcombs.

-But again on this night Val couldn't make dinner as he had a previous engagement with one of his kids that couldn’t be broken.
+But on this night Val couldn't make dinner as he had a previous engagement with one of his kids that couldn’t be broken.
 So we raised a glass in his honor and then set about to examining the menu for dinner.
 Past meals at the restaurant provided me an opportunity to try several different game birds but tonight the only game listed on the menu was the gamiest of them all—grouse.
-I had grouse on my first visit to the restaurant and remember it as microscopically as my first Fernet Branca.
-The two have a lot in common—they’re completely bitter in taste.
-I’m not sure why this little feathery friend has such a strong liver flavor but it does so in spades.
+I had grouse on my first visit to the restaurant and remember it as clearly as my first Fernet Branca—and for good reason.
+The two have a lot in common; they’re completely bitter in taste.
+I’m not sure why this little feathery beast has such a strong liver flavor but it does so in spades.
 Perhaps it’s like other denizens of the animal kingdom that upon the rush of unexpected and usually dramatic death release various chemical substances into their blood stream as a final defiant “screw you” gesture to the universe at large.
 But I don’t think that’s true here.
-Fellow MS Nigel Wilkinson informed us fact that most grouse is now domestically raised only to be released just before the fall season.
-If true, then surely these poor little mutant birds, roughly half the size of a not-so-free-range chicken, grow up somehow knowing that they will be fattened up briefly before being released into the “wild” only to be blown not quite to bits by some great hunter.
-So perhaps these little bastards bitter up right out of the egg knowing of their imminent and kablooey demise.
+Fellow MS Nigel Wilkinson informed us fact that most grouse in the UK is domestically raised now and released just before the fall season.
+If true, then surely these poor little mutant birds, roughly half the size of a not-so-free-range chicken, are fattened up briefly before being released into the “wild” only to be blown not-quite-to-bits by some great hunter.